Zach LaVine Player Props: Bulls vs. Lakers

 Zach LaVine Insights vs. the Lakers

-- This season, Zach LaVine has made 8.7 shots per game, which adds up to 19.5% of his team's total makes.
+- This season, Zach LaVine has made 8.8 field goals per game, which adds up to 19.6% of his team's total makes.

-- He's made 2.8 threes per game, or 25.2% of his team's makes from beyond the arc this season.

-- LaVine's opponents, the Lakers, have one of the fastest offensive tempos, ranking fourth, averaging 104.9 possessions per game, while his Bulls average 101.6 per game, which ranks 24th among NBA teams.

 Zach LaVine vs. the Lakers